 5. Box Hill

-I'm including Box Hill in this list as it's a beautiful place to walk and the closest of all on this list.
-However it is often busier than anywhere else we visit and most people follow the same trails.
+I'm including Box Hill on this list as it's a beautiful place to walk and the closest of all on this list.
+However, it is often busier than anywhere else we visit and most people follow the same trails.
 It's still possible to keep your distance but it's certainly not as quiet and removed from civilisation as anywhere else we go.
 That said, it's about a half an hour drive and miles quieter than our local commons and parks.
 Take the stairs down to the Stepping Stones if you're feeling brave and you'll meet fewer people.... because it's STEEP!!!

 Parking at Box Hill, Tadworth KT20 7LF